GrokSurf's San Diego

 The Indirect Potable Reuse Coalition (IPR Coalition) was formed in late 2009 to perform public outreach and advocacy for the Indirect Potable Reuse process (to purify reclaimed water) as a component of San Diego’s drinking water supply.

-Posted in Politics, Water | Tagged: , , | 1 Comment »
+Posted in Indirect potable reuse, Politics, Water | Tagged: , | 1 Comment »

 San Diego Rates Oversight Committee endorses continued water use restrictions

-Posted by George J. Janczyn on July 19, 2010
+Posted by George J Janczyn on July 19, 2010

 The San Diego Independent Rates Oversight Committee (IROC) today voted to express support and encouragement for City Councilmember Donna Frye’s proposal to make the city’s drought-level water use restrictions permanent.
 The restrictions were mandated last year due to the city’s precarious water supply situation exacerbated by California’s extended drought.